magento/merchdocs/src/marketing/reward-point-configure.md

     - To display a message in the shopping cart that includes the rewards points earned for the purchase and the customer’s current reward point balance, set **Purchase** to `Yes`.

-    - In the **Registration** field, enter the number of points earned for opening a customer account.
+    - For **Registration**, enter the number of points earned for opening a customer account.

-    - In the **Newsletter Signup** field, enter the number of points earned by registered customers who subscribe to a newsletter.
+    - For **Newsletter Signup**, enter the number of points earned by registered customers who subscribe to a newsletter.

-1. In the **Converting Invitation to Customer** field, enter the number of points earned by a customer who sends an invitation, if the recipient then opens a customer account.
+1. For **Converting Invitation to Customer**, enter the number of points earned by a customer who sends an invitation and the recipient then opens a customer account.
 Then, do the following:

     - Enter a number in the **Invitation to Customer Conversions Quantity Limit** field to limit the number of invitation conversions that can be used to earn points for the customer who sends the invitation (blank for no limit).

     - In the **Invitation Conversion to Order Reward** field, enter the number of points earned by a customer sending an invitation when the recipient places an initial order.

-1. In the **Review Submission** field, enter the number of points earned by a customer who submits a review that is approved for publication.
+1. For **Review Submission**, enter the number of points earned by a customer who submits a review that is approved for publication.

 1. Then to limit the number of reviews that can be used to earn points per customer, enter the number in the **Rewarded Reviews Submission Quantity Limit** field (blank for no limit).